 Hosting the Olympics can place a real strain on daily lives for the host city’s residents.
 First, there is an ongoing security threat over the city, resulting in large-scale security arrangements, including military power that often strengthens the Olympics’ security staff.
 Seeing military forces around the city can provoke unpleasant feelings and even anxiety for some of its residents.

-Second, when the coronavirus isn’t an issue, the host city is normally packed with tourists during the Olympic Games.
+Second, when the coronavirus isn’t an issue limiting spectators and crowds, the host city is normally packed with tourists during the Olympic Games.
 Many more people are present in public spaces, making it less comfortable for locals.
 And, of course, there is the traffic issue — tourists and locals travel a lot between the sports venues, which makes public transportation too crowded.

 Hosting the Olympics doesn’t enhance a country`s reputation